sybilhoangRG/support.balsamiq.com/content/sales/cloudsavemoney.md

 ## Balsamiq Software Donation Program

 Although Balsamiq Cloud is not offered through our Software Donation Program, we do offer licenses for some of our other products, like Mockups 3 for Desktop.
 We are more than happy to donate licenses to those that qualify, such as non-profits, universities (classroom use), and plain do-gooders.
-If you'd like to apply, or know someone that should, head over to our [Application form](https://balsamiq.com/free/) and send in your request.
+If you'd like to apply, or know someone that should, head over to our [application form](https://balsamiq.com/free/) and send in your request.